 Just north of the Lake Champlain Bridge, the village of Port Henry spreads along the western shoreline and picturesquely blankets the hillsides facing the lake.
 The state boat launch is in a protected bay adjacent to the Port Henry Marina and is flanked by a breakwater, providing calm waters in all weather.
 It is also not far from Van Slooten Harbour Marina, which is about 0.5 miles to the south.
 Both marinas provide extensive boater services and fuel.
 The state launch has plenty of room for parking, with space for over forty boats and trailers.

-Be aware that Port Henry is known as the Home of Champ, the legendary Lake Champlain monster.
-You will want your camera and the binoculars.
+If you're on a legendary monster quest, be aware that Port Henry is known as the home of Champ.
+You will want to pack your camera and the binoculars.
 Numerous sightings have occurred near Port Henry, particularly in the area known as Bulwagga Bay, south of the village.
 Near the launch you can grab a bite to eat or snacks and beverages to take on board from Boyea’s Lakeside, a popular take-out restaurant and ice cream stop.
-Boyea's is located mere steps from the launch across the D&H railroad tracks (please watch for trains when crossing!).
+Boyea's is located mere steps from the launch across the D&H railroad tracks (watch for trains when crossing!).

 Farther north, the lake widens considerably, but before entering what is known as the “broad lake,” the community of Westport provides yet another great launch and lake access point.
 You'll find the launch on Route 22 as you leave the center of the hamlet.
 It’s a hard surface launch with parking for 35 vehicles and trailers.